Mardi Himal Trek

-The Mardi Himal Trek is a four to five-day trekking adventure in Nepal that runs parallel to the iconic Annapurna Base Camp Trail, offering views of the Annapurna range and that of the majestic Machapuchrae from the Mardi Himal Base Camp, and as well from the Mardi view point.
+It’s a 4-5 day moderate trek in Nepal offering grand views of the Annapurna range and the majestic Machapuchrae from the two highest points: the Mardi Himal Base Camp (4550 m), and the Mardi view point (4550 m).

 Views of the Annapurna Mountains

-The view of the imposing edifice of the mighty Annapurna Massif, surrounded by a range of equally imposing peaks, is what makes the Mardi Himal Trek unique.
-A super thrilling moment will be to sight the Annapurna Massif & it’s range from a very unique location, the Mardi Himal View Point and the Mardi Himal Base Camp.
+A super thrilling moment will be to sight the Annapurna Massif & it’s range from a very unique location, the Mardi View Point and the Mardi Himal Base Camp.

 After all, this is what makes the Mardi Himal trek in Nepal so unique and thrilling that there is always an element of surprise at every corner.